nus-cs2103-AY1920S2/duke/docs/README.md

 ```
 *Expected Output*
 ```
 Bye Chidi!
-"Enjoy your stay in The Bad Place! (hehe)
+Enjoy your stay in The Bad Place! (hehe)
 ```